As you may already know, massage therapy careers are currently in demand.

-As such, One of most common questions we get from prospective students goes something like this: “After sacrificing 9-months in massage therapy school and paying more than $9,000 for tuition, can you guarantee me a job and how much will I earn?”Wondering about your employment prospects and your earning potential is legitimate concern.
+As such, One of the most common questions we get from prospective students goes something like this: “After sacrificing 9-months in massage therapy school and paying more than $9,000 for tuition, can you guarantee me a job and how much will I earn?”Wondering about your employment prospects and your earning potential is a legitimate concern.
 After all, massage therapy school isn’t necessarily cheap and will take roughly a year to complete.

 Unfortunately, I can't give you the straightforward answer you want.